 Mix/Master: Metropolis Recording Studio.

-May Ascend (OMA), is not your cliché thug rapper.
-Since he began writing in 2009, he has performed in multiple shows and has received many awards, including the Scholastic Silver Key award for poetry on the national-level....more
+Ascend (OMA), is unique - to say the least.
+Since he began writing, he has performed in multiple shows and has received many awards, including the Scholastic Silver Key award for poetry on the national-level....more